Xinglab/rMATS-long/README.md

 options:
   -h, --help            show this help message and exit --abundance ABUNDANCE
-                        The path to abundance.esp file from ESPRESSO --out-dir OUT_DIR     The path to use as output directory --group-1 GROUP_1     The path to a file listing the sample names for group
+                        The path to the abundance.esp file from ESPRESSO --out-dir OUT_DIR     The path to use as the output directory --group-1 GROUP_1     The path to a file listing the sample names for group
                         1. The file should have a single line with the sample names as a comma separated list.
 The sample names